lumostone/lumostone.github.io/content/en/posts/eth2-staking-with-k8s.md

     microk8s kubectl get pod -nnimbus -w
     ```

     This command will watch for changes.
-You can monitor it until the clients are all in RUNNING status.
+You can monitor it until the clients are all in `Running` status.

-2. Check the log of the first nimbus client.
+2. Check the log of the first Nimbus client.

     ```bash
     microk8s kubectl logs -f -nnimbus -l app=nimbus-1